nehasm/Mask-and-Non-mask-face-detection-for-Corona/README.md

 Fizyr offers various parameters, described in <a href="https://github.com/fizyr/keras-          retinanet/blob/c841da27f540084d27e971b6d00c178ff005d344/keras_retinanet/bin/train.py#L358">Github</a>, to run and optimize this step.

 It’s a good option to start from a pretrained model instead of training a model from scratch.
 Fizyr released a model based on     ResNet50 architecture, pretrained on Coco dataset.I had used the same for this model.You can download it from <a href="https://github.com/fizyr/keras-retinanet/releases">here.</a>
-Train your dataset with
+<h6>Train your dataset with</h6>
 <br>
  `!keras_retinanet/bin/train.py --freeze-backbone --random-transform --weights {PRETRAINED_MODEL} --batch-size 8 --steps 500 --epochs 25 csv annotations.csv classes.csv`
 <br>
-`Let’s analyze each argument passed to the script.`
+<h6>Let’s analyze each argument passed to the script.</h6>
 <strong>freeze-backbone:</strong> freeze the backbone layers, particularly useful when we use a small dataset, to avoid overfitting
 <strong>random-transform:</strong> randomly transform the dataset to get data augmentation
 <strong>weights:</strong> initialize the model with a pretrained model (your own model or one released by Fizyr)